harrisonde/cleanbox/README.md

 ###What is Clean Box

-Clean Box is a light-weight responsive modal built with love.
+Clean Box is a lightweight responsive modal built with love.

 ###How Clean Box Works